rust-lang/rust/src/doc/trpl/macros.md

 anything else within Rust’s semantics.

 Macros allow us to abstract at a syntactic level.
-A macro invocation is shorthand for an‘expanded’syntactic form.
+A macro invocation is shorthand for an ‘expanded’ syntactic form.
 This expansion happens early in compilation, before any static checking.
 As a result, macros can capture many patterns of code reuse that Rust’s core abstractions cannot.